milos85vasic/ClamAV/README.md

 # ClamAV

-Very basic configuration for ClamAV running inside Docker container.
+The very basic configuration of ClamAV anti-virus running inside the Docker container.

 ## Project structure